PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `1 passed, 1 xfailed` and `455 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
 Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest checkpoint implements the terminal SiNet/singleton-Reshape owner.
+It forwards the exact shared `ModelIRPassContext` through both children in source order and applies the unchanged duplicate-fanout/spatial-ConCat policy only to singleton recovery.
+Both complete raw tuples and their object identities are preserved.

+The lowerer replaces only the two observation-only child locals with one outer result.
+Recorded terminal dequant/hard-sigmoid cleanup and terminal indexed-shape convergence remain the immediate phase boundaries.
+Both lowerer wrappers, every independent route, nested pass owners, graph mutations, public behavior, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+Runtime identity coverage, 457 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The
+phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 53 to 52.